 Unique Preservation at Francis Lightfoot Lee’s Menokin

-Once the home of Declaration of Independence signer Francis Lightfood Lee, Menokin fell into disrepair and then was further collapsed by a fallen tree.
+Once the home of Declaration of Independence signer Francis Lightfoot Lee, Menokin fell into disrepair and then was further collapsed by a fallen tree.
 Today, The Menokin Foundation is undertaking the Glass House Project, a unique partial restoration of the mansion that will expose the buildings architecture to visitors under a protective glass layer.

 Stop at the Visitor Center to view a short video and displays about Menokin and the restoration work, then visit the mansion to see the work in progress.
 In 2015, the property opened a new trail, offering a nice hike down to Cat Point Creek, where you can enjoy a view much like that encountered by explorer Captain John Smith in the early 1600s.